Brans-Dicke theory in Bondi-Sachs form: Asymptotically flat solutions, asymptotic symmetries and gravitational-wave memory effects: Bondi-Sachs Framework

 By taking $\partial_u$ of Eq.~\eqref{eq:divD_AB} and $\eth_A$ of Eq.~\eqref{eq:dotD_AB}, then one can see that one must have $\partial_u \mathcal{U}^A=0$.
 Thus the choice $\mathcal U^A = 0$ made above will not affect the dynamics of $D_{AB}$, but it does impose a constraint on the allowed initial data for the quantity $D_{AB}+\lambda_1 c_{AB}/(2\lambda_0)$.
 The $O\lb r^{-2} \rb$ part of Eq.~\eqref{eq:evolution} is a significantly more complicated expression, which we give below: \bw \ba \partial_u E_{AB}&=&-\frac{1}{2}D_{AB}+\frac{1}{2}c_{AB}\mathcal{M}-\eth_{(B} L_{A)}+\frac{1}{2}q_{AB}\eth_C L^C+\frac{1}{4}c_{AB}c^{CD}N_{CD}+\frac{1}{32}\left(\eth_A\eth_B -\frac{1}{2}q_{AB}\ETH^2 \right) (c^{ED} c_{ED})\nonumber\\ &&+\frac{1}{6}\left[\eth_{(B}\lb c_{A)}^C\eth^Dc_{CD}\rb-\frac{1}{2}q_{AB}\eth^E\lb c_E^C\eth^Dc_{CD}\rb\right]+\frac 18\epsilon_{C(A} {c_{B)}}^C(\epsilon^{DE}\eth_E \eth^F c_{DF})-\frac{1}{4\lambda_0^2}\lb 4\lambda_0 D_{AB}-\lambda_1 c_{AB}\rb \partial_u\lambda_1\nonumber \\ &&-\frac{1}{12\lambda_0^2}\lb 3\omega+ 7\rb\lb\eth_A \lambda_1 \eth_B \lambda_1-\frac{1}{2}q_{AB}\eth^C\lambda_1\eth_C\lambda_1\rb +\frac{1}{12\lambda_0^2}\lb 3\omega+2\rb\lambda_1\lb\eth_B\eth_A-\frac{1}{2}q_{AB}\ETH^2\rb \lambda_1 \nonumber\\ &&+\frac{1}{4\lambda_0}\lb\eth_B\eth_A-\frac{1}{2}q_{AB}\ETH^2\rb \lambda_2 +\frac{1}{12\lambda_0}c_{AB} \ETH^2 \lambda_1 +\frac{3\lambda_1^2}{8\lambda_0^2}N_{AB} -\frac{1}{2\lambda_0} \lambda_2 N_{AB} -\frac 1{3\lambda_0} \lambda_1 c_{AB} \nonumber \\ &&-\frac 1{6\lambda_0}\lb\eth^C\lambda_1\eth_{(B} c_{A)C}-\frac 12 q_{AB} \eth_C c^{CD} \eth_D \lambda_1\rb +\frac{ 1}{12\lambda_0}\eth^C\lambda_1 \eth_C c_{AB} + \frac 1{24\lambda_0} \lambda_1 \ETH^2 c_{AB} \,. \ea \ew We use this expression to understand the properties of the angular momentum aspect $L_A$ in nonradiative regions of spacetime in Sec.~\ref{sec:memory}.

 To complete our treatment of the field equations, we must consider the conservation equations in $\mathcal E_{uu}$ and $\mathcal E_{uA}$.
-These equations result in evolution-type equations for the mass and angular-momentum aspects.
+These equations result in conservation equations for the mass and angular-momentum aspects.
 The equation for the mass aspect comes from the $O(r^{-2})$ part of $\mathcal{E}_{uu}$, and it is given by

 to be the Bondi mass aspect in the Jordan frame.
 With this definition of $\mathcal{M}$ the average of the right-hand side of Eq.~\eqref{eq:mass_aspect_evolution} over the 2-sphere is a non-positive number: i.e., the average value of $\mathcal M$ is a strictly decreasing quantity.
 This makes $\mathcal M$ more closely analogous to the Bondi mass aspect in general relativity, in which the average value of mass aspect gives rise to the well known Bondi mass-loss formula~\cite{Bondi:1962px}.
-Note that $M$ would not necessarily satisfy this property, because $\lambda_1 \partial_u \lambda_1 = \partial_u (\lambda_1^2/2)$ is a strictly non-negative quantity.
-The calculations of symplectic fluxes and charges in Sec.~\ref{sec:memory} would suggest one might also include the $\ETH^2\lambda_1$ term in the definition of the mass aspect, though we do not do that here.
+Note that $M$ would not necessarily satisfy this property, because $\lambda_1 \partial_u \lambda_1 = \partial_u (\lambda_1^2/2)$ is not necessarily a decreasing quantity.
+The calculations of symplectic fluxes and charges in Sec.~\ref{sec:memory} would suggest one might also include the $\ETH^2\lambda_1$ term in the definition of the mass aspect, though we do not do that above.